elijah-v-wood/GoldBadgeChallenges/README.md

 - I hated this.
 - I think spent the most time with this code, but most of that time was giving myself a concussion and my wall a head-shaped dent.
 - I didn't know how to work with dictionaries before this and I'm not sure I have the best understanding after either.
 Method construction was difficult for me.
 It all got easier once I got to the Console, but it was very hard to plan ahead since I felt like I had no idea what I was doing.
+- **Addendum:** After a refactor of the delete method in ProgramUI for Challenge 1.
+I'm a little more confident on how to use a dictionary, though I might no bee keen on building systems with it.
 - I also couldn't figure out if I should make a List of doors or make a string that acts like a list of doors.
 I decided on the string because it was less work and could theoretically be used to open doors if the door was performing a `.Contains(doorname)` on the string.
 I think I missed the forest as I thought about it, but knowing how it would apply to a real world app helps me think about how to code it.
 -again no way to ensure any badge ID is unique, but someday I'll figure out how to stop that from giving me compile time errors.